ariel0206qyx/Mermaid-Nail-Salon/README.md

 Run Main.py

 Libraries
-Only the cmu_graphics library needs to be installed
+The cmu_graphics library needs to be installed

 Shortcuts
 None